UnbendableStraw/homepwn-simple/README.md

 `screen /dev/tty.usbserial-1 115200`

-Tip: You can output your UART logs to a file while still being able to see the logs as they happen with `screen /dev/tty.usbserial-1 115200 > uartoutput.txt`
+Tip: You can output your UART logs to a file while still being able to see the logs as they happen.
+After you enter your screen command, hit control-a, then H. It will output a screenlog.0 file you can rename to .txt

 # Warning